3lvia/grid-tariff-api/README.md

 This folder is to be removed, it is related to an earlier version of the API not specified by DiginEnergi

 #### Swagger
-Contains classes related to documentation of of Api.
+Contains classes related to documentation of Api.

 ## Overview of solution folders